DanielLiszka/Cython-Optimized-Jesse/README.md

 ## Benchmark

-Iteration times were recorded for a backtest using the example [SMACrossover](https://github.com/jesse-ai/example-strategies/blob/master/SMACrossover/__init__.py) strategy on the Bitfinex exchange with the BTC-USD pair from 2018-01-01 - 2022-11-01
+Iteration times for multiple timeframes were recorded for a backtest using the example [SMACrossover](https://github.com/jesse-ai/example-strategies/blob/master/SMACrossover/__init__.py) strategy on the Bitfinex exchange with the BTC-USD pair from 2018-01-01 - 2022-11-01
 ##### Original

 ```bash